 How much does it cost and what affects the price

-Current prices are in the table below.
-The cost depends on the radiator type (cast iron sectional takes longer than steel panel), the number of sections, and the condition of the old coating.
-If several layers of old paint need stripping — that is separate work.
-Paint and primer are charged separately; tools are included.
+Up-to-date prices are listed in the table below.
+The final amount depends on the radiator type (cast iron sectional needs more time than steel panel), how many sections there are, and the state of the old coating.
+If the radiator has several old paint layers that need to be removed, that is charged as separate work.
+Paint and primer are billed separately; tools are included.

 | Service | min | max |